Herefordshire Pearmain

 Uses

-Sources disagree on the primary use.
-Warder classifies it as a dessert apple and notes it is especially adapted to amateur collections.
-The Herefordshire Pomona calls it a culinary fruit of high merit.
+Sources disagree on primary use.
+Warder (1867) classes it as a dessert apple of the best quality, especially adapted to amateur collections, noting that some regard it as first-rate, others as only second, with cultivation, soil, and location making the difference — it is best in Northern sections (per Elliott, 1865).
+The Herefordshire Pomona (1885) calls it a culinary fruit of high merit.

 Subtypes/Variants